How to use

 Clipboard history3

-Clibor is useful not only for reusing the clipboard history, but also for saving text in case of emergency.
+Clibor is not only useful for reusing clipboard history but also for preventing text loss in unexpected situations.

 Get a list of file and folder names

-When a file/folder is copied, the file/folder name can be saved in Clibor’s history.
+When you copy a file or folder, its name is saved in Clibor’s history.

 Clibor.dmg